top of page

 Fire and Flood Eugene Linden a well-written history of responses to global warming (since the 70's) by: US political leaders, the businesses community (especially insurance companies), scientists, the news media, and the general public; Linden was a reporter covering these events for most of that time

-How the World Really Works Vaclav Smil if you like science, this is the book for you; first world citizens
+How the World Really Works Vaclav Smil if you like science, this book for you; first-world citizens

 "could reduce...average per capita energy use by large margins and...retain a comfortable quality of life";